SimplexDevelopment/FreedomNetworkSuite/README.md

 and a list of dependencies if it requires any other modules to run.

 This proof-of-concept also uses the following libraries:
- - Aikar's [acf] for command handling
+ - Aikar's [Annotated Command Framework] for command handling
- - [react] for subscribing to SQL database streams
+ - [ProjectReactor] for subscribing to SQL database streams
- - [gson] for Json interpretation
+ - [Google GSON] for Json interpretation
- - [annot] for additional compiler annotations
+ - [Jetbrains Annotations] for additional compiler annotations
- - [lombok] for boilerplate generation
+ - [Lombok] for boilerplate generation
- - [apache] for various utilities
+ - [Apache Commons] for various utilities
- - [log] for logging
+ - [SLF4J] for logging
- - [paper] for the server implementation
+ - [Paper] for the server implementation
- - [adv] for chat formatting
+ - [Kyori Adventure] for chat formatting
- - [reflex] for reflections
+ - [Reflections API] for reflections